tragnumexe/rackspace-how-to/content/general/rackspace-billing-faq.md

     infrastructure of the hosted server.
 -   The managed service price applies to the ***Fanatical Support***&reg;
     that we offer on top of our infrastructure.
-This *Service Level Rate* varies based on the service level that you choose for your cloud account.
+This *Service Level Rate* varies based on the service level that you chose for your cloud account.

 The Service Level Rate *minimums* are based on the service level that